huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

-The input data of the supervised learning part of CytoCommunity algorithm is information of codex colon cancer KNN graph, including a image name list and the cell type label, coordinates, edge index, gragh index, gragh label and node attributes files, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".
+On the other hand, we can also use CytoCommunity algorithm through supervised learning.
+The input data of this part is information of codex colon cancer KNN graph, including a image name list and cell type label, coordinates, edge index, gragh index, gragh label and node attributes files, seen in the folder "CODEX_ColonCancer_KNNgraph_Input".

 #### 1. Step0_Construct_KNNgraph.py